Legal Advice for Compensation Insurance Claims & TPD Payouts

 3. When WorkCover receives this report, they will issue a “Notice of Assessment” and offer your lump-sum compensation based solely on the degree of impairment.

 Understand that a Notice of Assessment offer has no correlation to damages you may receive in a common law claim.
-Generally, damages under common law are more significant than any other lump-sum payment offer.
+Generally, damages under common law exceed those of a permanent impairment lump-sum payment.

-Contact Splatt Lawyers for free legal advice on responding to the Notice of Assessment.
-Call 1800 700 125.
+Splatt Lawyers provides free legal advice on responding to a Notice of Assessment.
+Call 1800 700 125

 Steps to Take When Injured at Work